Do I pay capital gains tax on property?

 CGT on gifted and inherited homes

-Your parents or relatives may want you eventually to have their home.
-If anyone leaves their home to you in their will, you inherit the property at its market value at the time of death.
+Your parents or relatives may want to leave you their home in their will.
+When they pass away, you'll inherit the property at its market value at the time of death.

-There is no capital gains tax payable on death, but the value of the home will be included in the estate (defined as all assets and property minus debts and funeral expenses) and inheritance tax may be payable instead.
+There is no CGT payable on death, but the value of the home will be included in the person's estate.
+An estate is defined as being the total of someone's assets and property, minus any debts and funeral expenses.

-If you sell the property without having made it your own home - essentially living in it as your main residence, thus making you eligible for private residence relief- there could be CGT to pay.
+If you then sell the property without having made it your own home, there could be CGT to pay.

-If you’re given the home during the owner’s lifetime - while they are still living there - this is called a gift with reservation.
+If you’re given the home while the owner is still alive and living in it, this is called a 'gift with reservation'.

-You may have to pay CGT when you eventually sell the home, and the amount will be based on the increase in value between the date they gave you the property (not the date of their death)and the date you sell.
+However, it may change things in terms of CGT.
+If you sell the property, the CGT you owe will be based on the increase in value between the date you were given the property – not the date of their death – and the date you sell it.

 This is the case even though there may also be inheritance tax to pay on the home at the time of death.

-These tables explain what would happen if you inherited your father's home.
+These tables explain what would happen if John inherited his father's home.
 The first table explains what would happen if it was gifted on death.